kbhimanavarjula/ams-iot/README.md

 * If you want to **deploy Deployment Cost Type 4**, follow section **5.1.2.** to create the **Web Application**.

-#### 5.1.1 Create an Application in Azure B2C Tenant for Deployment Cost Type 1 or 2 or 3
+#### 5.1.1 Create an Application in Azure B2C Tenant for Deployment Solution Type 1.
+Core solution or 2.
+Core solution with monitoring

 1. Open **azure portal** -> **switch to created azure AD** -> Click the **Applications tab** and click **+Add** to create a new application.